kontent-ai/management-sdk-net/README.md

 ### How to configure Source Link

-1. Open a solution with a project referencing the Kentico.Kontent.Management Nuget package.
+1. Open a solution with a project referencing the Kontent.Ai.Management Nuget package.
 1. Open Tools -> Options -> Debugging -> General.

    - Clear **Enable Just My Code**.